derick/style-guide/README.md

 ## Bundler
 * Remove default comments
-* Versioning is discouraged unless a specific version of the gem is required.
+* Versioning is discouraged unless a specific version of the gem is required
-* **Do not** run `bundle update` unless for a specific gem.
+* **Do not** run `bundle update` unless for a specific gem
 * Structure Gemfile content [in the following order](samples/gemfile.md):
-  * source
+	1. source
-  * Nonstandard modifications
+	2. non-standard modifications
-  * Default Rails gems (listed in default order)
+	3. default Rails gems (listed in default order)
-  * Nondefault gems and gem groups (listed alphabetically)
+	4. non-default gems and gem groups (listed alphabetically)
-  * development, production, and test groups (listed alphabetically)
+	5. development, production, and test groups (listed alphabetically)